tom-halpin/pe-dojo-book/content/002g-product-engineering-stages.md

 They believe Design Thinking to have the potential to become a key enabler of the **Ideation and Conceptualization** and **Architecture and Prototyping** phases of the Product Engineering lifecycle.

-**Note:** See the **Design Thinking** chapter in this eBook for how Design Thinking can be applied to solve complex problems, and provide solutions for customers.
+**Note:** See the **Design Thinking** chapter in this book for how Design Thinking can be applied to solve complex problems, and provide solutions for customers.